-We ascended to the top of Sgor Choinnich and the parent peak was still partly covered in cloud and Carn Dearg was well blanketed.
-Sgor Choinnich can easily be avoided either by dropping down to the Allt a’ Choire Chreagaich or taking a flanking route to the north west.
-However, this top does have some historical interest being listed as a Munro in the original 1891 Tables.
+We ascended to the top of Sgor Choinnich and cloud still partly covered the parent peak.
+Carn Dearg was well blanketed.
+One can easily avoid Sgor Choinnich either by dropping down to the Allt a’ Choire Chreagaich or by taking a flanking route to the north west.
+However, this top does have some historical interest as it appears as a Munro in the original 1891 Tables.

 The slopes towards the eastern end of Loch Ossian were very rough and wet though.
-As the WH route description states there is a gate in the deer fence.
+As the WH route description states, there is a gate in the deer fence.
 The ground just to the east of the forest is extremely boggy.
 It was like jelly with the thinnest of crusts.
 I could imagine myself being devoured by the ground and disappearing for ever!
 Beware.
-So I made my way to the fringe of the forest where it was only slightly better, hopped over a post and wire fence to a gate and a ford.
-I there joined the track along the southern side of the Loch.
+So I made my way to the fringe of the forest where it was only slightly better.
+I hopped over a post and wire fence to a gate and a ford.
+There I joined the track along the southern side of the Loch.

 I think that the southern side is more picturesque than the route along the north.
-A circuit around the Loch by bike is a nice short trip for an off day – particularly if a stop in the station tea shop is taken in.
+A circuit around the Loch by bike is a nice short trip for an off day – particularly if you take in a stop in the station tea shop.

 Binneins Mor and Beag came back into view; there was Corrour Lodge with its backdrop of Beinn Eibhinn; and the sun came out for Beinn na Lap.
 Best of all I made it back to the station with 25 minutes to spare before the train back to Tulloch.